cypress-io/cypress-documentation/source/guides/references/protractor-migration-guide.md

 $ cypress run --record --parallel
 ```

-For more information, check out our [official docs on parallelization](https://docs.cypress.io/guides/guides/parallelization.html#Overview)!
+For more information, check out our {% url "official docs on parallelization" https://docs.cypress.io/guides/guides/parallelization.html#Overview %}!

 ## Element Explorer

-For those who are big fans of [Protractor's Element Explorer functionality](https://www.protractortest.org/#/debugging#enabled-control-flow), Cypress also provides you with a Selector Playground that allows you to:
+For those who are big fans of {% url "Protractor's Element Explorer functionality" https://www.protractortest.org/#/debugging#enabled-control-flow %}, Cypress also provides you with a Selector Playground that allows you to:

 - Determine a unique selector for an element
 - See what elements match a given selector
 - See what element matches a string of text

-For more information, check out our official docs on the [Selector Playground](https://docs.cypress.io/guides/core-concepts/test-runner.html#Selector-Playground).
+For more information, check out our official docs on the {% url "Selector Playground" https://docs.cypress.io/guides/core-concepts/test-runner.html#Selector-Playground %}.

 # Next Steps

-For more information on how to create end-to-end tests with Cypress, be sure to check out [our official documentation here](https://docs.cypress.io/guides/overview/why-cypress.html).
+For more information on how to create end-to-end tests with Cypress, be sure to check out {% url "our official documentation here" https://docs.cypress.io/guides/overview/why-cypress.html %}.

 {% note warning %}
-If you see any inaccuracies with this or feel something has been misrepresented, please [submit an issue here](https://github.com/cypress-io/cypress-documentation/issues/new).
+If you see any inaccuracies with this or feel something has been misrepresented, please {% url "submit an issue here" https://github.com/cypress-io/cypress-documentation/issues/new %}.
 {% endnote %}